geskill/IntelligeN/bin/build_129_todo.md

 - [ ] Add output link/id of created threads and/or posts

+- [ ] Add detection for post prohibition and wait this amount of time

 - [ ] Add password protected subforums for vBulletin

 ######Crawler